dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/trino-configs.md

 ## File format configuration

-When using file-based connectors such as Hive, a user can customize how to use certain
+When using file-based connectors such as Hive, a user can customize aspects of the connector such as the format that is used as well the type of materialization

-The below configures the data to materialize as a [Parquet](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html) table with partitions.
+The below configures the table to be materializes as a set of partitioned [Parquet](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html) files.

 ```sql
 {{